International Fragrance Association: IFRA Standards

 The most recent iteration of the IFRA standards was published in January 2022, integrating all foregoing standards up to and including the "50th Amendment."
 Within the standards, included ingredients are prohibited (disallowed as a fragrance ingredient), restricted (allowed as fragrance ingredient only in prescribed quantities), or have accompanying specifications regarding their use (such ingredients are only allowed if they comply with specific criteria outlined in the Standard).

 Advocacy

 People and structure

-IFRA's day-to-day operations are led by its President.
-Since 2016, this role has been occupied by Martina Bianchini, heading a team of more than ten staff members based principally in Brussels.
+IFRA's day-to-day operations are led by its president.
+Since 2024, this role has been occupied by Alexander Mohr, heading a team of more than ten staff members based principally in Brussels.

-IFRA's main decision-making body is its Board, headed by the IFRA Chairman, Hans Holger Gliewe.
+IFRA's main decision-making body is its Board, headed by the IFRA Chairman, Paul Andersson.
 The Board has twelve voting members: eight representing the Regular Members, and four regional representatives of national associations.
-IFRA's Treasurer is Julia Raquet of BASF.

-Industry criticism

-As discussed by Noy Thrupkaew, constantly evolving IFRA regulations have eliminated the mainstream use of certain perfume ingredients, resulting in perfumes being reformulated, with certain scents and advantageous chemical characteristics of banned substances proving difficult, if not impossible, to replicate.